ChartBoost/chartboost-mediation-unity-sdk/com.chartboost.mediation/Documentation/setup/ad-adapters.md

 }
 ```

-You can use the two APIs above to manage your consent easily, for example:
+The above APIs allows you to manage consent details more effectively.
+The following example shows another variation of using the APIs.
+Please note that user consent should be managed with care.

 ```csharp